LYFsmile Logo

 • Talk openly without feeling judged or misunderstood

-• Share emotions they have been holding in
+• Share the emotions they have been holding in

 • Understand their thoughts and feelings better